German Americans: Media

 As for any immigrant population, the development of a foreign-language press helped immigrants more easily learn about their new home, maintain connections to their native land, and unite immigrant communities.
 By the late 19th century, Germania published over 800 regular publications.
 The most prestigious daily newspapers, such as the New Yorker Staats-Zeitung, the Anzeiger des Westens in St. Louis, and the Illinois Staats-Zeitung in Chicago, promoted middle-class values and encouraged German ethnic loyalty among their readership.
 The Germans were proud of their language, supported many German-language public and private schools, and conducted their church services in German.
 They published at least two-thirds of all foreign language newspapers in the U.S. The papers were owned and operated in the U.S., with no control from Germany.
 As Wittke emphasizes, press. it was "essentially an American press published in a foreign tongue".
-The papers reported on major political and diplomatic events involving Germany, with pride but from the viewpoint of its American readers.Shore, "Introduction". in The German-American Radical Press.
+The papers reported on major political and diplomatic events involving Germany, with pride but from the viewpoint of its American readers.
 For example, during the latter half of the 19th century, at least 176 different German-language publications began operations in the city of Cincinnati alone.
 Many of these publications folded within a year, while a select few, such as the Cincinnati Freie Presse, lasted nearly a century.
 Other cities experienced similar turnover among immigrant publications, especially from opinion press, which published little news and focused instead on editorial commentary.

 By the end of the 19th century, there were over 800 German-language publications in the United States.
 German immigration was on the decline, and with subsequent generations integrating into English-speaking society, the German language press began to struggle.
 The periodicals that managed to survive in immigrant communities faced an additional challenge with anti-German sentiment during World War I and with the Espionage and Sedition Acts, which authorized censorship of foreign language newspapers.
 Prohibition also had a destabilizing impact on the German immigrant communities upon which the German-language publications relied.
 By 1920, there were only 278 German language publications remaining in the country.
 After 1945, only a few publications have been started.
 One example is Hiwwe wie Driwwe (Kutztown, PA), the nation's only Pennsylvania German newspaper, which was established in 1997.